practicalli/spacemacs/source-control/forge-configuration.md

 # Magit Forge

 Magit can retrieve issues and pull request for a project and even create a new pull request, when connect to services provided by GitHub, GitLab and your own hosted environments.
-Magit uses Forge to talk to these services.
+Magit uses Forge to talk to these services and refers to these services collectively as forges.

-> #### Hint::Configure Git access and define a gpg key first
+> #### Hint::Configure Git identity and create a GPG key first
-> You should [configure Git access](git-configuration.md) to repositories on these services before configuring Forge
+> [Configure a Git identity](git-configuration.md) to repositories on these services before configuring Forge
+>
-> You should [create a gpg key](/encryption/create-gpg-key.md) (Pretty Good Privacy) to encrypt your GitHub/GitLab personal access token in a file called `.authinfo.gpg`.
+> [Create a gpg key](/encryption/create-gpg-key.md) (Pretty Good Privacy) to encrypt your GitHub/GitLab personal access token in a file called `.authinfo.gpg`.

-## Set the username for the service used
+## Set username for the Forge service

 Add your Forge username to your `~/.gitconfig` file for your operating system account.